All costs when buying a property (real estate) in Croatia

-- Proximity to the city center
+- Proximity to a city center

-- Proximity to the sea
+- Proximity to a sea

-- Age of the property
+- Floor of a property

 - Whether it is a house or apartment

-- Quality of the building
+- Quality of a building

-If the buyer backs out of the purchase or doesn’t meet the pre-contract terms, they will lose this deposit with no chance of refund.
-If the seller backs out or violates the pre-contract terms, they must pay double the amount of the deposit to the buyer.
-The usual amount of the deposit is 10% of the property sales price.
+If the buyer backs out of the purchase or doesn’t meet the pre-contract terms, they lose the deposit without a refunding chance.
+If the seller backs out or violates the pre-contract, they must pay the buyer double the deposit amount.
+The usual amount is 10% of the property sales price.

 This deposit is part of the 25% of the property cost you would need to pay in cash.

-When hiring an agency, fees will usually vary between 2% to 4% of the agreed property purchase price.
-PDV (Croatia’s VAT) of 25% will also be charged on top of this agency fee.
-Agencies usually define a minimum fee, which can also vary.
-For example, for some agencies, the lowest fee is 2.500 € and 4.000 € for others.
+Agency fees usually vary between 2% to 4% of the agreed property purchase price, and a PDV (VAT) of 25% is charged on top of it.
+They usually define a minimum fee, which also varies.
+The lowest for some is 2.500 € and 4.000 € for others.

-Using a lawyer is absolutely critical when purchasing a property.
-There are so many ways a buyer can get screwed over in Croatia when it comes to property, and it can take years, sometimes decades to resolve in court.
+Using a lawyer is absolutely critical when purchasing a property in Croatia.
+A buyer can get screwed over, and it can take years, sometimes decades, to resolve in court.

-Lawyer services may include:
+Lawyer services can include:

 - Writing a purchase pre-contract

-- Writing a purchase contract
+- Writing a purchase contract – view a guide here

 - Notary public